Welcome to New Ash Green Primary School where our ethos is ‘Together Everyone Achieves More’ (TEAM)

 SEN Profile of the School

-There are currently 385 pupils on roll at New Ash Green.
-38 pupils are on the school’s SEN Support Register which represents 10% of the total number.
-1 pupil has an Education, Health and Care Plan.
+There are currently 413 pupils on roll at New Ash Green.
+The percentage of pupils on the SEN Register is approximately 11%.

 These pupils receive support which is ‘additional to or different from’ that provided for other pupils in their class, in order for them to access the curriculum and to make progress from their starting points.